 Likewise, passive activities like listening or watching only are much less effective than speaking practice in becoming fluent.
 If I am to read to learn a language, I always read aloud, even if it’s not required in the exercise or in the situation (tip: speaking to someone works even better.
-Go and pest someone with your new words! 😉
+Go and pest someone with your new words to practice speaking! 😉

 For this reason, you should always study where you’re allowed to talk.
 That’s why I’d never study a language in a library or in a common study room at school.
 For the same reason, I rarely listen to music or watch movies with the purpose of learning a language unless I can repeat what I hear.

 Even if you can’t find people to practice your target language around you, you can still Skype a native speaker and speak to them to practice your language from the comfort of your home.
-You can actually learn to speak a language very well by doing it entirely via Skype.
+You can actually learn to speak Italian or any other language very well by doing it entirely via Skype.

 That’s what I usually do myself.
 The vast majority of my lessons were with teachers I’ve found via Italki, in the largest pool of teachers possible.
 You’ll find that all the major languages are covered with a lot of teachers and exchange partners to choose between, and some minor ones have a couple of teachers.

 The best place to find native speakers and teachers is Italki.
-Italki is an online language learning website which connects language learners and teachers through video chat.
+Italki is an online language learning website that connects language learners and teachers through video chat.
 The site allows students to find online teachers for 1-on-1 tutoring, and teachers to earn money as freelance tutors.
 Italki connects over 2 million language learners and teachers worldwide for 1-on-1 lessons in any language, anytime, anywhere.
-With over 1000 teachers and 2000 community tutors teaching over 75 languages, Italki makes becoming fluent in any language easy, fun, and personal!
+With over 1000 teachers and 2000 community tutors teaching over 75 languages including Italian, Italki makes becoming fluent in any language easy, fun, and personal!

 Once you find those people to practice with and learn from via Skype, then you have no excuse to not make progress as quickly as possible, with your speed depending on how many spoken sessions you get and how intensively you are learning.